One Institute: History

-Also during the 1950s ONE Inc. became an ad hoc community center and began a library.
+Also, during the 1950s, ONE Inc. became an ad hoc community center and began a library.
 As the burgeoning gay liberation movement took off and became more closely intertwined with the movements for civil rights of the 1960s and 1970s, ONE Inc., Jim Kepner and a growing group of activists were poised to collect original materials from that critical time period.
 By the late 1970s and early 1980s, ONE obtained crucial documents chronicling the establishment of the "gay community" and its established and increasingly diverse groups and organizations.

-In 1956, ONE established the ONE Institute of Homophile Studies which, in addition to organizing classes and annual conferences, also published the ONE Institute Quarterly, a journal dedicated to the academic exploration of homosexuality.

 In 1965, One separated over irreconcilable differences between ONE's business manager Dorr Legg and One magazine editor Don Slater.
 After a two-year court battle, Dorr Legg's faction retained the name "ONE, Inc." and Don Slater's faction retained most of the corporate library and archives.
 In 1968, Slater's group became the Homosexual Information Center or HIC, a non-profit corporation that continues to function.
 After Slater's death in 1997, the board of HIC voted to cede all of the archival materials back to ONE, Inc.

 In 1996, One, Inc. merged with ISHR, the Institute for the Study of Human Resources, a non-profit organization created by transgender philanthropist Reed Erickson, with ISHR being the surviving organization and ONE being the merging corporation.
 In 2005, the HIC donated many of its historic materials, including most of ONE Incorporated's Blanche M. Baker Memorial Library, to the Vern and Bonnie Bullough Collection on Sex and Gender, a special collection within the University Library at California State University, Northridge.
 In October 2010, ONE transferred its archives to the ONE National Gay & Lesbian Archives at the University of Southern California for preservation.
 ONE, Inc. continues to exist to organize exhibits and gather new material.